yadenis/DCO-Comment-Attachment/README.md

 - Specify whether the attachment will be embedded or displayed as a link.
 - Restrict attachment file types.

+You can also:
+- Add, replace or delete an attachment from a comment on Edit Comment screen.
+- Delete an attachment on Comments screen.

 Attachments are uploaded to the WordPress Media Library and deleted along with the comment (if this is set in the settings).

+DCO Comment Attachment is also available on [WordPress.org](https://wordpress.org/plugins/dco-comment-attachment/).

 # Version
 1.1.0